-On 28th march 2012 AFIEGO with support from Open Society Justice Initiative and Other CSOs that included Navigators for Development Association (NAVODA), Buliisa Initiative for Rural Development (BIRUDA) and World Voices Uganda (WVU) under Publish What You Pay Uganda-Bunyoro Chapter presented a case to High Court at Nakawa demanding for the disclosure of oil Production Sharing Agreement (PSAs) and a declaration that these are public documents which every citizen should have a right of access.The case was dismissed; however this caused the tabling of PSAs to parliament, though there were restrictions on accessibility of these PSAs.
+On March 28, 2012, AFIEGO with support from Open Society Justice Initiative and other CSOs that included Navigators for Development Association (NAVODA), Buliisa Initiative for Rural Development (BIRUDA) and World Voices Uganda (WVU) under Publish What You Pay Uganda-Bunyoro Chapter presented a case to High Court at Nakawa demanding for the disclosure of oil Production Sharing Agreement (PSAs) and a declaration that these are public documents which every citizen should have a right of access.The case was dismissed; however this caused the tabling of PSAs to parliament, though there were restrictions on accessibility of these PSAs.

 Filed by 2000 Ugandans, the case seeks to declare the actions of players in the electricity sector and the government in not disclosing agreements, using defective meters and suspicious billing systems; a violation of human rights.
 Filed in 2010, the case has since been overtaken by events, including the establishment of a tribunal to handle complaints in the sector, the sharing of the agreements of electricity companies and the replacement of the old billing systems with pre-paid metres, the famous yaka.
 When AFIEGO filed the case in 2010, players in the electricity sector were forced to carry out these reforms.
 The case increased public outcry against the injustice meted by government and electricity companies.